sukiboo/repo-stats/README.md

 2. Filters out binary files, vendored directories (`node_modules`, `vendor`, `dist`, etc.), and non-code files
 3. Downloads each source file from `raw.githubusercontent.com` concurrently, largest files first so the live breakdown stabilizes early instead of jumping when a big file lands late
 4. Counts newlines in each file, mapping file extensions to languages
+5. Pulls weekly commit counts over the repo's full lifetime via `/stats/contributors` and renders them as a block-character histogram below the language chart

 ## Running Locally